nlxai/chat-sdk/packages/core/README.md

 ### Promise wrapper

-This package is intentionally designed with a subscription-based API as opposed to a promise-based one where each message send a single corresponding response, available asynchronously.
+This package is intentionally designed with a subscription-based API as opposed to a promise-based one where each message corresponds to a single bot response, available asynchronously.

 If you need a promise-based wrapper, you can use the `promisify` helper available in the package: